 Nikon Prostaff Rifle Scopes are serious instruments and are not as user friendly as some people would like.
 The The Nikon Prostaff 3-9x40 Rifle Scope is feature rich, but some people have found that it costs more than they would like to pay for a rifle scope.
 The adjustments definitely leave something to be desired, and yardage needs to be marked inside of the scope for an increase in usability but in general the scope works as well as could be expected.

 BE SURE TO SIGN UP FOR THE M1A RIFLES NEWSLETTER FOR A CHANCE TO WIN THIS RIFLE SCOPE!!!
 ALL YOU HAVE TO DO TO ENTER THE CONTEST IS SIGN UP FOR THE NEWSLETTER.
 THE WINNER WILL BE DRAWN AT RANDOM AND CONTACTED VIA EMAIL.
 THE DRAWING WILL BE HELD AUGUST 31st 2009, HURRY AND SIGN UP NOW!!

-Nikon Prostaff 3-9x40 JD302782 Black Long Range Hunting Reticle Rifle Scope
+Nikon PR31 Prostaff Long Range Hunting Reticle 3-9X40 Scope

 Leave your own review below!

 The first thing that should make you want the JAE-100 is the material that it is made of.
 When you take a look at the materials that went into making this particular rifle stock, what you will see is complete metal.
 All kinds of the most durable metallic alloys around were used in the manufacture of this rifle stock.
 That not only makes it a better complimentary fit to your M1A if it was constructed standard, but it also means that you don’t have to worry about the stock succumbing to wear and tear anytime soon.
 Those are both huge advantages to choosing this particular rifle stock product.